CCI-MOC/documentation/docs/source/home.md

 ### Website
 * [MOC Website](MOC-Website.html)

-### Archives.
-Keep this last !
+### Archives
-Items that are known to be under utilized will be archived at the [Archives page](Archives-page.html)
+Items that are known to be under utilized will be archived at the [Archives page](Archives-page.html).
+Keep this last!